MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionrotatetransform-setcenterx(idcompositionanimation).md

 ## -description

-Changes the value of the CenterX property of a 2D rotation transform.
+Animates the value of the CenterX property of a 2D rotation transform.
 The CenterX property specifies the x-coordinate of the point about which the rotation is performed.

 ## -parameters